 Layer 7 Application

 Layer 6 Presentation

 Layer 5 Session

 Layer 4 Transport

-Layer Network
+Layer 3 Network

 Layer 2 Data link

 Layer 1 Physical

+the new design of the balance of the second states of the second s

 - 6. Systems that are built on the OSI framework are considered open systems.
 What does this mean? - A. They do not have authentication mechanisms configured by default. - B. They have interoperability issues. - C. They are built with internationally accepted protocols and standards so they can easily communicate with other systems. - D. They are built with international protocols and standards so they can choose what types of systems they will communicate with. - 6.
 Systems that are built on the OSI framework are considered open systems.
 What does this mean? - A. They do not have authentication mechanisms configured by default. - B. They have interoperability issues. - C. They are built with internationally accepted protocols and standards so they can easily communicate with other systems. - D. They are built with international protocols and standards so they can choose what types of systems they will communicate with.